 for that particular user.

-This means, that the acceptability of a product, including EDC systems, can be a sum-total of various aspects of human–computer interaction and product ownership.
+- It means that the acceptability of a product, including EDC systems, can be a total of various aspects of human-computer interaction and product ownership.

-For a product, like eCRF / EDC, user experience becomes more crucial, with timely submission, review and stringent data acceptability requirement in clinical research.
+- For a product like eCRF / EDC, user experience becomes more crucial, with timely submission, review, and stringent data acceptability requirements in clinical research.

-An EDC system needs to be easily taken up, understood and utilized fully by the user.
-Learning curve should be acceptable and not too steep.
+- An EDC system needs to be taken up, understood, and utilized fully by the user.
+The learning curve should be acceptable and not too steep.

 Clinical researchers are aware and the word spreads fast

-Considering the complexities of clinical trials, most of the users in the industry undergo a very fast realization of how user-friendly a system is.
-With a need to use these systems quite frequently by different kinds of users – clinical study coordinators, investigators, clinical trial monitors etc to name a few, any product is likely to generate an impression rather quickly.
+Considering the complexities of clinical trials, most of the users in the industry undergo fast realization of how user-friendly a system is.
+With a need to use these systems quite frequently by different kinds of users – clinical study coordinators, investigators, clinical trial monitors, etc. to name a few, any product is likely to generate an impression rather quickly.

 What becomes more interesting is how this impression spreads across the industry.